heatblazer/udp-tcp-daemon/README.md

     02.11.2016: more WIP and concept fixes to the recorder and server.
     02.11.2016: improved configure of the application.
     02.11.2016: added QWav class based on QFile for writing WAV, unimplemented.
+    02.11.2016: fixed a bug with the daemon recorder.
+But still more to be done.